‘Politicians are human too’ - Fine Gael deputy leader Heather Humphreys says she will not contest general election

 “While the Fine Gael parliamentary party in the next Dáil will look a lot different, I know under Simon’s leadership, our parliamentary party room will be full.

-“What is more it will be full of a new, enthusiastic generation of Fine Gael representatives who will take our Party forward into the future.”
+“What is more it will be full of a new, enthusiastic generation of Fine Gael representatives who will take our party forward into the future.”

 Ms Humphreys predicted that Fine Gael will retain its seat in Cavan-Monaghan and will “push very strongly for a second”.
+Cavan-based councillor TP O’Reilly is expected to be one of the Fine Gael candidates.

 She added: “I will work day and night with our candidates to achieve this goal so that we can return Simon Harris to the office of Taoiseach.”

-Mr Humphreys thanked people in the constituency “for putting their trust in me and electing me to Dáil Éireann.
+Ms Humphreys thanked people in the constituency “for putting their trust in me and electing me to Dáil Éireann.
 It has been the greatest honour of my life to represent you.”

 She also thanked her family “for their patience and support”.